zackstout/beatles-songwriting/README.md

 ### 'Tonal ambiguity' - an introduction

+- (p.
+149) Means "key dichotomy" or juxtaposition -- prime example being the relative/parallel minor key.
+- But there is always room for subjective interpretation, with tonality.
 - _Do you want to know a secret_

 ### Aeolian deception revisited - 'When I get home'